outdreamer/build-a-cure/docs/specific_problem_analysis/inequality_reduction_methods.md

     - before taking any action, I would think through a few options you've identified, research them a bit, and pick one that you think is the highest impact that you yourself can do without impacting your happiness negatively.
 If you want to do more, there are always new alternatives, like organizing with other people.
 I would check that the option you want to do hasn't already been tried before and failed for relevant reasons (like that it's doomed to fail) as opposed to irrelevant reasons (like that it was poorly implemented/funded/advertised).
 If you're going to send money directly, there are some charity indexes that help people find less corrupt & more effective charities, like Kiva/Give Directly.
 If you're looking for a way to choose which method to try, I would lean towards more generally effective methods that are lower cost, more permanent, and make people independent, like the methods I've mentioned above in the summary.

+- other points

+    - there are some methods that are more effective than others, for example:
+        - align stakeholders with their incentives, meaning 'give the ability to solve specific problems to the people with the biggest incentives to solve them (the people who have those problems)'
+            - this can take the form of giving criminals education so they can come up with the best-designed society where everyone can coexist, bc they understand crime
+            - or guaranteeing jobs for people with medical problems so they can spend their time researching solutions to their own medical problems

+    - there are some structures that adjacently solve every problem (interface analysis), such as:
+        - 'differences between interfaces, networks, maps, filters, sets, and other structures' which are the most useful variables to focus on when problem-solving, which are useful to apply when solving problems like 'how to organize/represent/describe structures'
+        - equivalent alternate approaches to problem-solving, such as 'understanding the problem', 'describing the problem', 'comparing the problem to other problems', 'reducing the problem', 'avoiding solving the problem by prioritizing other problems', 'storing solutions', 'changing known solutions', 'generating obvious solutions', 'mixing solutions', 'connecting the problem & solution', 'filtering solutions', etc, are useful to know about, just like knowing alternate solution workflows like 'trial and error' and 'divide and conquer' are useful to know about.

+    - there are other sets of extremely valuable information that can create high value if you can identify that information, as a way to make money
+        - having information about price data (what people are willing to pay for inventions) would be useful for creating jobs (as a guaranteed return on investment for investors so they would be likelier to invest in that invention)
+        - giving some people valuable information (like interface analysis) allows them to charge other people money for communicating that information, which incentivizes them to distribute that information
+        - identifying the biggest value-destroyers and the biggest value-creators in society is another set of useful information with extremely high value, as it could change decisions of large groups like governments

+    - other structures can alter the solutions mentioned above, such as currency (stored value), government (fairness distributor), and laws (interaction limits to maximize coexistence potential), but those are likelier to be controlled by too many entities to interfere with, because they're already known & understood by most people.